Alternative versions of Thor (Marvel Comics)

 Thor was created by Stan Lee, Larry Lieber and Jack Kirby.
 There had been multiple alternative versions of Thor, both in the main continuity as well as alternate stories.
-The character is based on the Norse Mythological deity Thor.
+The character is based on the Norse deity Thor.

 Prime Earth (Earth-616)

 Red Norvell

 Part of a documentary crew brought to Asgard by Loki, Roger "Red" Norvell meets and falls in love with Lady Sif.
 Red Norvell is given Thor's Iron Gauntlets and Belt of Strength by Loki to compete with Thor for Sif's affections, beating him and taking his hammer, with neither realizing this was part of a master plan by Odin to create a surrogate God of Thunder to die fighting the Serpent of Ragnarok and fulfill the prophecy.

 Thori

 Thori is the pet of Thor.
 Thori is a Hel-Hound who can exude flames, track beings across dimensional planes, and, alone among his litter, speak.